Link Search Menu Expand Document

 Before we start, there are a couple of terms that you need to get familiar with:

-• Docker application, meant to be used for Docker Compose and Docker Swarm applications, and expecting a Compose file as the deployment recipe, and
+• Docker app, meant to be used for Docker Compose and Docker Swarm applications, and expecting a Compose file as the deployment recipe, and

-• Kubernetes application, meant to be used for Kubernetes applications, and expecting a Manifest as the deployment recipe.
+• Kubernetes app, meant to be used for Kubernetes applications, and expecting a Manifest as the deployment recipe.

 Projects